-Join the Internet's Leading Engineers in Seoul!
+Join the Internet's Leading Engineers in Yokohama!
 Experience first hand the Internet standards process and meet the world's leading Internet engineers, developers and researchers.
 We expect 1,200 attendees from more than 60 countries.
-This year the IETF is celebrating 30 years developing standards to make the Internet work better.

-The Internet Engineering Task Force (IETF) will meet November 11-17 for IETF 100 at the Raffles City Convention Center and you are invited!
+The Internet Engineering Task Force (IETF) will convene November 1 - 6 for IETF 94 at the Pacifico Yokohama and you are invited!

-The IETF is a premiere international open-standards community and is responsible for many of the Internet's most important standards, including TCP/IP, e-mail, instant messaging, VoIP, and IPv6.
+The IETF is the premiere international open-standards community and is responsible for many of the Internet's most important standards, including TCP/IP, e-mail, instant messaging, VoIP, 3G and IPv6.
 Its work is concerned with the evolution of the Internet's architecture and its smooth operation.

 The IETF is unique from other standards groups in that it is a volunteer organization, lead by individuals, not governments or corporations.
 The IETF's processes are open to all and decisions are made on the basis of "rough consensus and running code."
 If you are doing research in networking or communications, this is one event you don't want to miss.

 The IETF meets three times a year face-to-face to progress its work of Internet Standards development for the betterment of the Internet and people worldwide.

 Tuesday, November 3 is IETF 94 Guest Day when students, instructors and members of Internet Society Chapters can receive a complimentary one-day Guest Pass to the IETF 94 Meeting.
 Guests shall check in at the Registration Table for their name tags and meeting schedules.

 Guests have an opportunity to attend some of the 30 plus Working Group sessions being held that day.
 The Agenda is available here - https://datatracker.ietf.org/meeting/94/agenda.html